 Jacob deGrom Rookie Card Checklist

 If there's a bargain among the Jacob deGrom rookie cards, this might be it.
-2014 Bowman Sterling is a pricey product that delivers about four times as many autographs as base cards -- and that's including base parallels.
+2014 Bowman Sterling is a pricey product that delivers about four times as many autographs as base cards—and that's including base parallels.
 Once the initial supply dries up, Bowman Sterling base cards can often be tough to find.
 However, without a serial number and a lot of attention, they often slip under the radar.

-Jacob deGrom Minor League and Prospect Cards
+Jacob deGrom Minor League Cards

-It might not be a New York Mets jersey, but the 2013 Choice Birmingham Mets minor league issue is the first card to show the pitcher with the familiar logo splashed across his chest.
+It might not be a New York Mets jersey, but the 2013 Choice Binghamton Mets minor league issue is the first card to show the pitcher with the familiar logo splashed across his chest.
 Seeing as how this is his second minor league card, it doesn't carry quite the stature as the 2012 MultiAd card.